Emaasit/SparkR/README.md

 SparkR
 ======

-This is a repository for Apache SparkR
+This is a repository for my Apache SparkR code